25prabhu10/notes/docs/Languages/JavaScript/Node.js/Node.js.md

 - Managing dependencies.

 ::: tip NOTE
 It is important to clarify the distinction between a **module** and a **module system**.

-We can define a module as the actual unit of software, while a module system is the syntax and the tooling that allows us to define modules and to use them within our projects.
+We can define **a module as the actual unit of software**, while a module system is the syntax and the tooling that allows us to define modules and to use them within our projects.
 :::

 ### Module system in JavaScript and Node.js